 The critical path is defined as the (time) longest possible path from start point to end point of the chart.
 Each project has at least one critical path.
 Each critical path consists of the list of activities to which the project manager should focus the most, if he wants to ensure timely completition of the project.
 Date of the completition of the last task on the critical path is also the date of the completition of the project.
 For critical tasks to be applied, the total time reserve and thus free time reserve is equal to zero, i.e. that the start delay of this task or to extend its duration will affect the final date of the the project.
 The critical path is reflected in the schedule and project management in all phases of the project lifecycle.

-The use of the CPM in practice: this method can serve as a tool mainly for estimating the duration of the project.
+CPM method can be used as a tool mainly for estimating the duration of the project.
 It is used for lienar projects where the duration can be estimated with a high degree of accuracy, such as the construction industry.
 The duration of the project activities is usually known by past experience and knowledge from data on past projects.
 The durations are not statistically determined.
 The method can be used also in the field of logistics and transportation.

 Laws of the critical path: